-It is classified as a dormant volcano, constitutes a crater lake, and is surrounded by dense shrubs and trees.
-The diameter of the crater is approximately 350m and the central depression’s depth is about 85m.
-Decades ago, at the bottom of the crater, there were vineyards and plantations in the crater, managed by the Botanist Lavignac.
+It is classified as a dormant volcano, constitutes a crater lake, and has dense shrubs and trees.
+The crater's diameter is approximately 350m, and the central depression depth is about 85m.
+Decades ago, at the bottom of the crater, there were vineyards and plantations managed by the Botanist Lavignac.
 He even wanted to build his house inside.
 Some Malagasy slaves used to live nearby as well.

-Nowadays, lots of joggers and enthusiasts frequent the place, which has made it great for sightseeing, particularly for tourists.
-The tracks to descend to the crater are not that easy.
-One of them is extremely complicated due to the dense shrubs and trees.
-The other common track is slippery in rainy weather, hence, muddy and still surrounded by thorny bushes.
+Nowadays, lots of joggers and enthusiasts frequent the place, which turned it great for sightseeing, The tracks to descend to the crater are not that easy.
+One of them is very complicated due to the dense shrubs and trees.
+The other track is slippery in rainy weather, hence, muddy and still surrounded by thorny bushes.
 Some people fish in the lake.
 The vineyards do not exist anymore, but some ruins have remained, and the crater has been abandoned like a deep pit full of mosquitoes and giant rats, without forgetting the monkeys.
-However, it does have a fantastic flora and fauna.
+However, it does have fantastic flora and fauna.
 The video below depicts the remained vineyard's ruins and the crater:

-The La Marie road which leads to Mare Aux Vacoas reservoir is calm and you usually feel a cold wave, particularly when driving.
+The La Marie road that leads to Mare Aux Vacoas reservoir is calm, and you usually feel a cold wave, particularly when driving.
 Continuing the road, it passes by Plaine Sophie Nature Walk and goes to Pétrin.
-Ahead, there is a small roundabout, on the right that leads to the splendid village of Chamarel, but if you continue straight, you will descend to Mont Blanc, after encountering several narrow zigzag turns, to reach the mysterious crater lake of Bassin Blanc.
+You will find a small roundabout on the right that leads to the splendid village of Chamarel.
+Straight you will descend to Mont Blanc.
+After several zigzag turns, reach the mysterious crater lake of Bassin Blanc.

-A mysterious crater lake because, it has a reputation for being a spooky, dark, and dangerous place.
-Several people's corpses have been recovered there, which were involved in murders and suicides.
-One of the famous cases was in 2002, two people were recovered from the lake, tied to each other, which has caused controversies on the real cause of death, whether it was a suicide or murder.
+Bassin Blanc has a reputation for being a spooky, dark, and dangerous place.
+There were several corpses discovered there.
+They were involved in murders and suicides.
+One of the famous cases was in 2002.
+Two people were found in the lake, tied to each other, which has caused controversies on the real cause of death, whether it was a suicide or murder.

-Bassin Blanc’s last eruption was 20,000 years ago and is classified as an extinct volcano.
-It is situated 450m above sea-level approximately.
-It is surrounded by a thick forest and the exact depth of the crater lake is still unknown.
-Some scholars say around 20m deep, however, no exact figure is known.
-The track to descend to the crater is extremely tricky, where one can get easily lost.
+Bassin Blanc’s last eruption was 20,000 years ago, and an extinct volcano.
+It is 450m above sea-level approximately.
+There is a thick forest around it.
+The exact depth of the crater lake is still unknown.
+Some scholars say around 20m deep.
+However, the real figure is unknown.
+The track to descend to the crater is tricky, and one can get easily lost.
 When you reach the edge of the cone, you can see from the top the immense amount of trees at the bottom.
-To reach the lake, there is a high possibility to walk in thick mud, depending on the weather, challenging the dense bushes, and end to the lake.
-Verily, the atmosphere at the bottom is creepy, similar to in a horror movie.
+To reach the lake, there is a high possibility to walk in thick mud, depending on the weather, challenging the dense bushes, and end at the lake.
+Verily, the atmosphere at the bottom is creepy, similar to a horror movie.
 This is not a place to wonder if you have a chicken heart!

 Further away from Grand Bassin, in the direction of Avalon on the road to Bois Chéri, situates the Trou Kanaka crater.
 The Kanaka crater was lesser-known until, a few years, its popularity to discover has grown.

 Around the lake, there are spots for devotees to pray.
 On the other side, there are dense trees and private lands.
 There is even a small islet in the middle of the lake.
-It is believed the exact depth of Grand Bassin is unfathomable, nevertheless, Allistair Macmillan cited in his book: Mauritius Illustrated: Historical and Descriptive; Commercial and Industrial; Facts, Figures and Resources, published in 1914, probably the lake is 16m deep.
-Grand Bassin was first appeared on the map of Jacques Nicholas Belin, in 1753.
+It is believed the exact depth of Grand Bassin is unfathomable, but Allistair Macmillan cited in his book, Mauritius Illustrated: Historical and Descriptive; Commercial and Industrial; Facts, Figures and Resources, published in 1914, probably the lake is 16m deep.
+Grand Bassin first appeared on the map of Jacques Nicholas Belin, in 1753.
 Few historical reports state slaves used to live nearby back in the French era.

 Bar Le Duc

-Far from the district of Plaine Wilhems and Savanne, where the majority of the famous craters situate, there is a small village called Bar Le Duc.
-It is located near Nouvelle Découverte, on a hill, and the crater is on a private property where permission is needed to access.
+Far from the district of Plaine Wilhems and Savanne, where most of the famous craters situate, there is a small village called Bar Le Duc.
+Located next to Nouvelle Découverte, on a hill, the crater is on private property where permission is needed to access.

 Bar Le Duc is a young crater, 20,000 years ago since its last activity.
 Surrounded by some native plants and shrubs, it is believed that Bar Le Duc is the smallest crater in Mauritius.
-Nearby the region, there are various caves originated from different lava flows.
+Nearby the region, various caves originated from different lava flows.
 The soil is quite rough and there are basaltic rocks present mostly everywhere there.

-Mont Piton is the highest hill in the North, with approximately, 260m in height.
-The crater is located where a small forest can be seen from the surroundings.
+Mont Piton is the highest hill in the North, with approximately 260m in height.
+The crater is located where a small forest is on a hill.

 Butte Aux Papayes Hill

-Situated in the North, near Belle Vue Harel, the Butte Aux Papayes Hill’s elevation is around 145m.
-It was a volcano and today, there is the "Domaine de Hillside".
+Situated in the North, near Belle Vue Harel, the Butte Aux Papayes's elevation is around 145m.
+It was a volcano, and today there is the "Domaine de Hillside".